 This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 (the Act) and constitutes Bournemouth University’s (BU) modern slavery and human trafficking statement for the financial year ending 31st July 2022.
-This is BU’s fourth statement and previous statements remain available here.
+This is BU’s seventh statement and previous statements remain available here.

 BU’s organisational structure

 BU is a higher education provider created by statute and is an exempt charity.
 BU is responsible to the Office for Students (OfS) as principal regulator for Higher Education Institutions in England that are exempt charities.
-The BU Board oversees the strategic development of BU and ensures the effective use of resources and the general solvency of the institution.
+The BU Board oversees the strategic development of BU and ensures the effective use of resources and the solvency of the institution.
 Its members are also BU’s charitable trustees.
 Further details about BU’s structure and governance can be found on the BU website here.

-BU has approximately 20,000 undergraduate and postgraduate students who are attracted to BU from all over the world.
-BU is organised into several Faculties comprising; the Faculty of Health and Social Sciences, the Bournemouth University Business School, Faculty of Media and Communication, Faculty of Science and Technology and also the BU Doctoral College.
+BU has undergraduate and postgraduate students who are attracted to BU from all over the world.
+BU is organised into several Faculties comprising; the Faculty of Health and Social Sciences, Faculty of Media and Communication, Faculty of Science and Technology, the Bournemouth University Business School and also the BU Doctoral College.
 BU also has several professional service departments which include, amongst others; Finance, Academic Services, Estates, Marketing and Communications, Human Resources and Organisational Development, Student Services and IT Services.

 BU has three wholly owned subsidiary companies; BU Innovations Limited, BU Foundation Limited and BU Community Business Limited.
-BU also undertakes collaborative work and enters into academic partnerships with other research organisations and business around the world.
+BU also undertakes collaborative work and enters into academic partnerships with other research organisations and businesses around the world.